cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 Make sure you have all you need before proceeding:

-* You understand the concepts of [transactions](../2-main-concepts/transactions.md), [messages](../2-main-concepts/messages.md)), and [Protobuf](../2-main-concepts/protobuf.md).
+* You understand the concepts of [transactions](../2-main-concepts/transactions.md), [messages](../2-main-concepts/messages.md), and [Protobuf](../2-main-concepts/protobuf.md).
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain codebase with `MsgCreateGame` and its handling.
-You can get there by following the [previous steps](./create-handling.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-handler).
+* You have the checkers blockchain codebase with `MsgCreateGame` and its handling.
+If not, follow the [previous steps](./create-handling.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-handler).

 </HighlightBox>